kevincastejon/com.caskev.grid-toolkit/README.md

 Allows you to calculate paths between tiles.
 This API offers several ways to do pathfinding, depending on your needs.

 You can generate objects that can be seen as layers of data on top of your grid.
+Once generated, these objects allows you to get paths with almost no performance cost.

-A [DirectionGrid](#directiongrid) will hold all the pre-calculated direction data between a target tile and all the tiles that are accessible to this target.
+A **DirectionPath** object holds direction data for all tiles on the path between two tiles.
-A [DijkstraMap](#dijkstramap) will hold both direction and distance data.
+A **DijkstraPath** object holds both direction and distance data for all tiles on the path between two tiles.

-Once generated, these objects can contain all the paths you need (ie: a tower defense game with a village core where all enemies have to run to) and then use the paths with almost no performance cost.
+A **DirectionField** object holds direction data between a target tile and all the tiles that are accessible to this target into a specified maximum distance range.
-There are also serialization methods to bake or save these objects to files and load them later with the deserialization methods.
+A **DijkstraField** object holds both direction and distance data between a target tile and all the tiles that are accessible to this target into a specified maximum distance range.

-These two objects covers the entire grid, but you can also generate a [DirectionField](#directionfield) or a [DijkstraField](#dijkstrafield) that will hold the same kind of data but only for tiles that are within a specified distance from the target tile.
+A **DirectionGrid** object holds direction data between a target tile and all the tiles that are accessible to this target, on the entire grid.
-This allows you to run them more often because of the early exit due to the maximum distance parameter (note that more higher is the distance, more costly is the generation).
+A **DijkstraGrid** object holds both direction and distance data between a target tile and all the tiles that are accessible to this target, on the entire grid.

-Once generated, these objects offers you a way to get the accessible tiles within a range, and paths to them, with almost no performance cost (ie: a strategy game where you want to check the tiles in range of your character)
+A **DirectionAtlas** object holds DirectionGrid objects for each tile.

-If you only need a single path between two specific tiles, you can also generate that [unique path](#unique-path).
-But you should keep the other options in mind as it can be way more effective to generate all paths at once rather than generating a unique path again and again.
+A **DijkstraAtlas** object holds DijkstraGrid objects for each tile.

 *Note that, obviously, any path calculation is valid as long as the user grid, walkable states (and weights for dijkstra objects) of the tiles, remains unchanged*